 For example, if you have a card with a $1,500 credit line and want to keep your utilization under 30%, your balance wouldn’t be higher than $450.
 If your total credit limit gets increased to $3,000, a balance of $900 would be equivalent to a 30% utilization.

 A credit line increase doesn’t mean you have to spend more than you can afford to pay back.
-Credit card interest is expensive, ranging anywhere from 16% to 24% on average.
-Still, increasing your credit limit can help you afford a larger purchase that you wish to pay off over time with a 0% APR promotion, for example.
+Credit card interest is expensive, ranging from 16% to 24% on average.
+Still, increasing your credit limits can help you afford a larger purchase that you wish to pay off over time with a 0% APR promotion, for example.
 It can also be used to give you more wiggle room when trying to maintain a utilization below 30%.

 How to Request a Chase Credit Line Increase

 While some credit card issuers allow you to request an increase online, Chase doesn’t do this.
 In fact, they clearly state on their website that you must call Chase customer service.